Call for Participation Videos

 Submissions will include two parts:

 - 1. An abstract, in English, that briefly notes the contents of the video and describes how it fits the CSCW literature and audience.
-Abstracts should be two pages maximum in the Extended Abstract Format.
+Abstracts should be four pages maximum in the Extended Abstract Format.
 If you are submitting a video illustration that accompanies a Paper, Note, or Demonstration, please make that clear in the abstract.
 Abstracts should be submitted in PDF format.

 - 2. A video in digital format.
 We request that you make your digital submissions in Apple Quicktime, Windows Media Format, MPEG, or DV-AVI.
 Videos may be no longer than four minutes.
 Because CSCW is an international event, we are happy to accept videos in languages other than English; however, these videos must include English subtitles to increase their accessibility to reviewers and the audience.